September 28, 2023

 International Safe Abortion Day: Progress in Mexico, setbacks in the USA

 The violence in Yemen has intensified since a coalition of Arab states, led by Saudi Arabia, began bombing several regions (notably Sana’a and Aden), resulting in the deaths of thousands of civilians.
-The conflict has severely disrupted the country’s infrastructure and public services, such as health centers and hospitals.
+The conflict has destroyed the country’s health infrastructure including health centers and hospitals.

 Due to the ongoing conflict, 17 million Yemenis – almost 60% of the population – are facing food insecurity due to an air and sea blockade.
 In 2017, the UN estimated that 7 million people were on the brink of famine.
 As a result, our teams are providing malnutrition screening and treatment for children in some of the worst affected areas in the south and west of the country.

 Doctors of the World has also worked to bolster protection and provide support to survivors of gender-based violence (GBV).
 We have a two pronged approach: sensitized care and prevention strategies.
 Healthcare staff receive training on how to provide quality, sensitive care that includes mental health support for survivors of GBV.
 Prevention takes place at a community level.
 Doctors of the World works with identified community volunteers to raise awareness of GBV as well as other health issues like COVID-19 or mental health.
 These sessions empower the community to identify health problems and create community awareness on health issues as well as develop solutions that may mitigate risks like GBV or cholera.